LazoCoder/Pokemon-Terminal/README.md

 4. You can leave out `; clear` if you don't care about the line showing up at the top of the terminal.

 ![](https://i.imgur.com/2d4qa9j.png)

+### Windows
+After setting your desired pokemon, from the menu under the symbol at left of title bar, navigate to Settings > Main > Background and click Save Settings.

 ### Linux
 Terminology already saves it automatically, just untick "temporary" in the settings after setting your desired Pokemon: